RafaelPereiraSantos/generic-semaphore/README.md

 import semaphore "github.com/RafaelPereiraSantos/gsemaphore"

 func main {
-    myDataToProcess := []string {
+    // List of data that must be processed. myDataToProcess := []string {
         "a",
         "b",
         ...
-    } // List of data that must be processed.
+    }

-    myPipelineFunc := func(str string) error {
+    // The funciton that will receive each "myDataToProcess" item. myPipelineFunc := func(str string) error {
         err := someService.ProcessString(str)